Axect/Peroxide/paper/paper.md

 | DataFrame I/O       | $\checkmark$        | —       | —       | —    | —        | —      | —        | $\checkmark$      |

 We do not claim superiority over any specialist crate within its domain.
-Peroxide's contribution is the integration itself, enabled by design abstractions that connect domains: a `ButcherTableau` trait with blanket implementation that unifies all Runge-Kutta methods through compile-time constants, a `Calculus` trait that supports exact differentiation and integration of piecewise polynomial splines, const-generic dimensional typing in the root-finding interface, and a `Real` trait that allows AD-derived derivatives to flow into optimization and root-finding routines without glue code.
+Peroxide's contribution is the integration itself, enabled by design abstractions: a `ButcherTableau` trait unifies Runge-Kutta methods via compile-time constants, a `Calculus` trait supports exact differentiation and integration of piecewise polynomial splines, const-generic typing constrains root-finding dimensions, and a `Real` trait carries AD-derived derivatives into optimization and root-finding without glue code.

 # State of the field

 In automatic differentiation specifically, a review of available Rust AD crates on crates.io indicates that, to our knowledge, Peroxide is the only library combining const-generic derivative order, normalized Taylor coefficient storage, and true Taylor-mode propagation with $O(N^2)$ cost per elementary operation.
 Most alternatives provide dual numbers up to second or third order with fixed type hierarchies [@numdual] or nested generics with exponential cost at higher orders [@autodiff_elrnv].
 The ad-trait crate [@adtrait] offers both forward and reverse modes but is limited to first-order derivatives.
+Enzyme [@enzyme] performs AD as an LLVM compiler pass and supports both forward and reverse modes.
+The two libraries are complementary: Peroxide provides high-order forward derivatives, while Enzyme adds reverse-mode AD.

 For ODE solving, diffsol [@diffsol] is the most feature-rich Rust crate, providing BDF and SDIRK methods with sensitivity analysis.
 Peroxide's `ButcherTableau` trait-based architecture is a complementary approach: it encodes Runge-Kutta methods as compile-time constants, making it straightforward for users to add new methods by defining only coefficient arrays.